Teriyaki Tofu Quinoa Bowls

 • Tofu – Tempeh or seitan work well as alternative plant-based proteins, or you can add extra edamame and skip the tofu entirely if preferred.

-• Cornstarch – Arrowroot powder or tapioca starch are great alternatives that can help the tofu crisp up nicely; you can skip it if needed, but the tofu won’t be as crispy.
+• Cornstarch – Arrowroot powder or tapioca starch are great alternatives that can help the tofu crisp up nicely; you can skip the cornstarch if needed, but the tofu won’t be as crispy.

 • Teriyaki sauce – I used store-bought teriyaki sauce for faster prep, but homemade works as well.